Beast234/rwg11111111/readme.md

 - Objective 3: NLP.
 Art meets science.
 Craft utterances that help guide users.
 - Objective 4: Analytics.
 See what is happening where and why for who.

+Additional details on setting up and running each objective contained in local readme's in each objective subfolder.

 ### Setup

 - [IDE](http://flight-manual.atom.io/getting-started/sections/installing-atom/) of your choosing (we use atom... mostly)